Probabilistic deconstruction of a theory of gravity, Part I: flat space: Notions in probability theory

-As a demonstration, let us derive this reduced form of the generator equation in the simple example of the Wiener process (corresponding to Brownian motion of particles in one dimension).
+As a demonstration, let us derive this generator equation in the simple example of the Wiener process, corresponding to Brownian motion of particles in one dimension.
 The random variable $X(t) \in \RR$ of the Wiener process has independent increments $X(t_2)-X(t_1)$, each of which follow a Gaussian distribution with width $t_{21}$.
-The probability kernels are given by \be \mu_{t_2, t_1}(dx_2, x_1)=dx_2{1 \over \sqrt{2\pi t_{21}}} e^{-{(x_2-x_1)^2 \over 2 t_{21}}}, \ee and the generator equation \eqref{clgeneq} reduces to
+The probability kernels are given by \be \mu_{t_2, t_1}(x_2; x_1)={1 \over \sqrt{2\pi (t_2-t_1)}} e^{-{(x_2-x_1)^2 \over 2 (t_2-t_1)}}, \ee and the generator equation \eqref{clgeneq} reduces to